Consensys/mythx-docs/docs/source/tooling/ramuh.rst

     $ npm i -g ramuh

-For using ramuh you need MythX platform credential, either as an API key or as a eth address and password pair.
+For using ramuh you need MythX platform credential, either as an API key or as a ETH address and password pair.
 Ramuh expects these values to be set as the environment variables `MYTHX_API_KEY` or `MYTHX_ETH_ADDRESS` and `MYTHX_PASSWORD`.
 Then, start it indicating MythX platform access credentials and the